 (d) Enter into an interim order warranted by the circumstances of the case, including one providing for a stay of the summary suspension subject to certain conditions.

-(6) After the show cause hearing, if the Secretary or the Secretary's designee decides to continue the summary suspension, the person aggrieved by the decision may request an evidentiary hearing before the Office of Administrative Hearings within 30 days after the decision of the Secretary or Secretary’s designee is issue, consistent with Regulation [.64] .59 of this chapter.
+(6) After the show cause hearing, if the Secretary or the Secretary's designee decides to continue the summary suspension, the person aggrieved by the decision may request an evidentiary hearing before the Office of Administrative Hearings within 30 days after the decision of the Secretary or Secretary’s designee is issued, consistent with Regulation [.64] .62 of this chapter.

 H. Hearing.